pet0m/ssl-workshop/README.md

 ## TODO:
-Self-signed certificate generator with export to PEM file.
+- Self-signed certificate generator with export to PEM file.
+- Shadow root, so it can be integrated into other web pages.
+- More styling fixes.
+- Dark theme.